emilio2601/emilio2601.dev/_texts/deploying-a-web-app-ipv6-only-server.md

 2. Using a proxy to pull Dokku plugins from GitHub.
 3. Manually enabling IPv6 in Docker's configuration.

 Despite these hurdles, I now have a cost-effective, high-performance, and future-proof platform for my projects.
 If you're considering making the jump, I'd say go for it.
 The challenges are surmountable, and by navigating them, you'll be a little bit ahead of the curve.

+One final thought worth mentioning is that I proxy this site through Cloudflare.
+This provides a significant advantage: Cloudflare's network makes my site accessible to users on older, IPv4-only networks by translating their requests to IPv6 before they reach my server.

+A fair question might be: if Cloudflare provides IPv4 access anyway, was the effort worthwhile?
+The answer is a firm yes.
+Beyond the initial cost savings, this setup simplifies my server's configuration and reduces its attack surface — there is no public IPv4 address to manage, firewall, or secure.
+Cloudflare handles the messy reality of the internet's transition period, while my backend infrastructure remains lean, modern, and focused on a single protocol.
+It's the best of both worlds: universal accessibility for all users, with a simpler and more secure IPv6-only origin.